gchhablani/old_website/index.md

 In the little "personal" time that I get, I love reading self-help books, going out for a stroll, and listening to music/podcasts.
 I am also big on binge-watching and have watched over 40 TV shows.

-I'm always up for collaboration, so if you're interesting in working with me, I would be immensely pleased to hear from you. :)
+I'm always up for collaboration, so if you're interested in working with me, I would be immensely pleased to hear from you. :)

 -----